-Your pen might also have an adjustable heat setting – if this is too high for your environment or choice of oil, dial it down a little and see what changes.
+Some pens have an adjustable heat setting.
+If the temperature is too high for your choice of oil, dial it down a little and see what changes.

 Take a Break From Vaping

-If your throat is already irritated, the best thing you can do is to give it some rest.
-Just put the vape pen aside for a few days and wait until your body recuperates.
+If your throat is already irritated, the best thing is to give it a rest.
+Put the vape pen aside for a few days and wait until your body recuperates.

 When you’re feeling well again and the coughing has subsided, you can make another attempt, this time paying extra attention to the points outlined above.